yvesklein/ao/_posts/2018-07-09-the-butters-shea.md

 I, for one, can't wait to try the cocoa butter version.

 {: .notice-success}
-Buy The Butters products at https://getthebutters.com/ or at any of their [retail partners](https://getthebutters.com/retail-partners-1).
+Buy The Butters products at [their website](https://getthebutters.com/) or at any of their [retail partners](https://getthebutters.com/retail-partners-1).